 Meningocele repair is an operation used to address a spinal birth defect.
 If your newborn’s spine didn’t develop correctly, an abnormal opening may be present and this operation may be necessary.
 This procedure may also be performed if a small, swollen sac or cyst protrudes from the newborn’s spinal column.

 The procedure usually takes place within 12 to 48 hours of a baby’s birth.
-During the procedure, the surgeon drains the excess spinal fluid from the sac, closes the opening, and repairs the area of the defect, which allows the child to grow and develop normally.
+During the procedure, the surgeon will drain the excess spinal fluid from the sac, close the opening, and repair the area of the defect.
+This will allow the child to grow and develop normally.

-Certain diagnostic tests performed during pregnancy can detect spina bifida before the child is born.
+Certain diagnostic tests performed during pregnancy can detect spina bifida before the baby is born.
 Blood tests performed between 15 and 20 weeks can reveal if the fetus is at risk of a neural tube defect.
 A prenatal ultrasound that takes images of the fetus’ tissues and organs may also lend some insight.

 There are three main types of spina bifida.

 This is considered to be a mild form of the defect.
 The spinal cord and surrounding structures are still inside the baby, but the bones of the lower back fail to form normally.
 This leaves a hairy patch or dimple over the affected area of the spine.

 This is seen as mild to moderate and is the least common.
 A small, moist sac or cyst protrudes through the gap in the spine.
 This sac contains a portion of the spinal cord membrane (meninges) and some spinal fluid.
 The sac may be covered with skin or part of the spinal cord membrane.
 The sac contains little or no nerve tissue.

 This is a severe form of spina bifida.
 The spinal cord and nerves develop outside the baby’s body.
 This results in weakness and loss of sensation below the defect.
 It can interfere with bowel or bladder function or cause fluid to build up in the brain.